luisoos/24-7-Discord-Music-Bot/README.md

 ### Start the Bot
-Do `node index.js` to start the bot.
+Type `node index.js` to start the bot.